easydatapy/easydata/docs/advanced.rst

 Temporary item parsers
 ======================
-Sometimes we don't want values from item attributes to be outputted in a final result but we still need because items processors or other parser rely on them.
-To solve this issue elegantly, we can just prefix our attr item names with ``item_temp_`` and item with that prefix will be deleted from final output.
+Sometimes we don't want values from item attributes to be outputted in a final result but we still need them because item processors or other item parsers rely on them.
+To solve this issue elegantly, we can just prefix our item properties with ``item_temp_`` and item with that prefix will be deleted from final output.
-Lets show this in example below.
+Lets demonstrate this in example below.

 .. code-block:: python